- Composer, Recording Artiste & Producer: Naxos Records (Grand Piano Label), 2015, 2018, 2021.

-- Academic Staff Member & Pianoforte Performance Teacher (part time): Department of Music, Edinburgh College of Art, University of Edinburgh, UK, September 2007 to Present.
+- Academic Teaching Staff & Pianoforte Performance Teacher (part time): The University of Edinburgh, UK, September 2007 to Present.

 - Lecturer in Linguistics: Department of English (Literature and Linguistics), University of Peradeniya, Sri Lanka, March 2005-2011.

 - Lecturer: Translation Studies Programme, Faculty of Arts, University of Peradeniya, 2004-2011.

 - Assistant Lecturer: Department of English (Literature and Linguistics), University of Peradeniya, Sri Lanka, August 2003-March 2005.